TUNING YOUR HARP

 If you are new to tuning harps, you will soon learn that tuning the highest octave of treble strings will eventually take only a fraction of a full turn to bring the string up to proper pitch.
 This is the danger zone!
 For, it is now much easier to break your higher treble strings by excess turning of the tuner knob.
 Yet, it can take many full turns to bring your bass & midrange strings up to proper pitch.
 So: Always go slow & use your eTuner before tuning!

 It may be necessary to hold a hand towel in one hand to touch and dampen (make quiet) the bass & midrange strings before tuning the next note.
-Otherwise, cabinet reverb or resonance will likely interfere with the following note's tuning, confusing the eTuner with the previous pitch still bouncing between the harp's sound chamber & resonant strings.
+Otherwise, cabinet reverb or string resonance will likely interfere with the following note's tuning, confusing the eTuner with the previous pitch still bouncing between the harp's sound chamber & resonant strings.

 Expect to tune your harp at least twice a day after the first 3 days (during the first 3 days more often is possible).
 If you want your harp to hold its tuning faster over the weeks before it finally stabilizes, tune it 2 or 3 times a day till stabilized.
 It is normal to have to tune it daily for 2 or 3 weeks straight before the harp will begin to start to hold its tuning.
 It should be close by the end of your first month's tuning.